macprog-guy/mserv/API.md

 <hr>
 ##### `close() -> Promise`

 Manually close the connection to the AMQP server.
 This will also prevent any messages from being sent to remote microservices (local services still work).
 Remote requests will get queued and sent once the connection is re-established.
 Calling `close` manually will not trigger an automatic reconnect.
 If the connection is not yet established then the `close` request gets queued and will be executed after the connection is established.
+The promise resolves to true if all went well or false if something happened but will never reject.

 ```js
 service.close().then(function(){